 How soon after eating should workouts begin?

-- Size matters.
-Of your meal, that is.
-Depending on the size of your meal, digestion can take between one and four hours.
-If you have consumed a larger meal, it may be better to wait longer to begin your workout.
-After eating a smaller meal, waiting an hour or a little less should be fine.
+- Optimize size: Of the meal, that is.
+Depending on the size of the meal, digestion may take between one and four hours.
+As a general guide, it’s best to wait longer to begin physical activity after larger meals.
+After eating a smaller meal, waiting an hour or a little less is usually enough time.

-- Attention!
-For people with diabetes or other existing conditions, meal timing may take on additional importance.
-It's best to consult with a health care provider or registered dietitian to discuss options and tips to keep yourself in check.
+- Other conditions: For people with diabetes or other existing conditions, meal timing may be even more key.
+It's best to consult with a health care provider or registered dietitian to discuss options and tips.

-- Post-workout?
-After a workout, it's likely you're body will want and need to replace some of the energy you've just burned.
-Research is mixed on the exact type of nutrients (carbohydrates, protein), so think healthy and satisfying (apple with peanut butter, low-sugar smoothie, yogurt with a small scoop of low-fat granola).
+- Post-workout: After being active, it's likely the body will want and need to replace some of the energy that was just burned.
+Research is mixed on the exact type of nutrients (e.g., carbohydrates, protein), so think healthy and satisfying (apple with peanut butter, low-sugar smoothie, yogurt with a small scoop of low-fat granola).

 Everyone's metabolism is slightly different.
 Generally speaking, it’s tough for the digestive system to compete with muscles for blood supply and energy so eating a large meal right before being physically active may be uncomfortable.
 That said, it’s best to time meals in a way that it provides enough energy during physical activity without feeling overly full or nauseous.
 These tips are meant to be a guide to help find the balance that best supports your goals, and you can learn even more through the related Q&As and checking out the Nutrition & Physical Activity archives.